Bumblebee202111/MinusOneMusic-public/README.md

 - Custom default audio quality (320 kbps is preferred when making requests)
 - Support 32-bit systems or ones with android versions lower than 6.0 Marshmallow (API level 23)
 - Advanced cover disk
+- Add 底部导航自定义
+  - Since it loses the official support

 ## Libraries used